sib-swiss/Introduction-to-statistics-with-R/docs/day1.md

 bmi # Type this in R to see the computed values
 ```

-The # sign indicates a comment: anything occurring after this sign on a line is ignored by R (but can be very useful in programming at it provides a means for documenting your code).

-???
-Hint
-    Practice this throughout the course!

 These data vectors are a little too small to really require summaries.
 It is a little more interesting to look at real data.